SwatiSTiwari/v0-scalable-web-app/README.md

-# Scalable Web App with Authentication & Dashboard
+# oScalable Web App with Authentication & Dashboard

 A production-ready web application built with Next.js featuring user authentication, JWT-based security, and a task management dashboard.